Welcome

 SQE1 Syllabus

-For SQE1, a core understanding of how solicitors must handle client money is required.
-This includes knowing the definitions of client money and client accounts, and the rules governing their designation.
-You need to understand the practical implications of these rules to ensure client money is kept safe and separate from the firm’s funds.
+For SQE1, you are required to understand how solicitors must handle client money, including the definitions of client money and client accounts, the rules governing their designation, and the practical implications to ensure client money is kept safe and separate from the firm’s funds, with a focus on the following syllabus points:

 • the definition of client money and business money under the SRA Accounts Rules